debatanu-thakur/frontend-nanodegree-arcade-game/README.md

 # HMTL5 Canvas Game
 ## Description
 This game is developed in HTML 5 Canvas.
+This game has a `player`, i.e. you and `enemies`.
+The `player` has to start from one end of the screen and reach the other side.
+The `enemies` move from left to right and block the `player` from reaching the destination.
+You as a `player` have to avoid colliding the `enemy` and reach the top, which is the water and the destination of the game.
 ## Pre-requisites
 Please have the following softwares installed.
 - Goolge Chrome or any HTML 5 Canvas supporting browser.
 You can find the supported browser details [here](http://caniuse.com/#search=canvas);